TheAndrewWallace/TheAndrewWallace/README.md

 ### Hi there 👋
 My name is Andrew Wallace.
 I am currently a 2nd Year Computer Science BSc (Hons) student at LJMU and Electrical and Electronic Engineer (which I studied at the University of Liverpool).
 I am interested primarily in artificial intelligence topics such as machine learning, deep learning, and neural networks.
-I also enjoy
+I also enjoy simulations and am experienced in Unity and Unreal Engine.

 <!--
 **TheAndrewWallace/TheAndrewWallace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.